percona/percona-server/doc/source/myrocks/variables.rst

 This operation can be used to smooth out write I/O over time.
 Default value is ``0`` meaning that files are never synced.
 Allowed range is up to ``18446744073709551615``.

+.. variable:: rocksdb_cache_dump

+  :version 5.7.30-33: Implemented
+  :cli: ``-rocksdb-cache-dump``
+  :dyn: No
+  :scope: Global
+  :vartype: Boolean
+  :default: ``ON``

+Includes RocksDB block cache content in core dump.
+This variable is enabled by default.

 .. variable:: rocksdb_cache_index_and_filter_blocks